Opera’s straight-talking soprano

-Welsh National Opera’s charming, straight-talking soprano siren on drinking, costume malfunctions and the art form’s new foxiness (spoiler: ‘it's all about the sex’ apparently!).
+Muddy caught up with the Welsh National Opera’s soprano siren, Julia Mintzer, on drinking, costume malfunctions and the art form’s new foxiness.

 When it comes to powerhouse performers, Julia Mintzer is your gal.
 An alumni of The Juilliard School and the Boston University Opera Institute, she’s since whizzed around America and Europe smashing mezzo-soprano roles left, right and centre, as well as writing and directing her own critically acclaimed theatrical pieces that have debuted Venice Biennale and NRW-Forum Düsseldorf.
 Phew!

 Have you always wanted to be an opera singer?

 Yes, since I was 17.
 I was always musical – my mother was a ballerina, so I was involved in dance from a young age, and I played cello quite seriously and was always involved in musical theatre.
 From that point I found opera, and I would just binge on it in any way that I could.
 I was always looking up every possible CD and book.
 I begged my parents for voice lessons, and luckily in Philadelphia there were people who could teach me.

 My parents didn’t know opera well, so they couldn’t tell if I was any good at it!
 So my deal with them was that I had to double major, and if I got into Juilliard then I could major in Music.
 So I did!
 It was their confirmation from an outside, unbiased source that I actually might stand a chance of being employed one day.

 Pretty good confirmation!
 What you have done for a job otherwise?

 Well I’m already doing it!
 I’m a stage director as well as a performer, and I split them about 50/50.
 I’ve written and directed my own work since I was a teenager – I just always had more to say than I was able to say with only one character!
 If for some reason my larynx fell out of my face tomorrow, I would go fully into that.